TASagent/TASagentTwitchBotCore/README.md

 ### Commands

 New commands just need to extend the `ICommandSystem` interface, and get registered to that interface in the `Startup` class.

+### Scripting

+A Scripting subsystem is utilized by several modules, like the `ScriptedActivityProvider` and `ScriptedCommands`.
+The scripts can be edited on the ControlPage.

+Each script has a predefined entry-point.
+You can best conceptualize each script as living inside of an implicit anonymous class, with syntax similar to C#.
+Other methods and script-instanced variables can be defined.

+A variable or container defined outside of a function is persistent across all invocations of the script, but is scoped to only the script.
+If the variable is declared with the `global` keyword, then it can be accessed in _all_ scripts that declare it with the `global` keyword, and only the assignment in the first declaration to run is executed.
+So a dozen scripts that all say `global int exampleInt = -1;` will all access the same `exampleInt`, but it will only be set to `-1` the first time one is run.

+#### Supported Containers

+For the time being, these are the supported containers: `List<T>`, `Queue<T>`, `Stack<T>`, `RingBuffer<T>`, `DepletableList<T>`, `DepletableBag<T>`, `Dictionary<TKey,TValue>`, `HashSet<T>`.

+New classes can be registered for access in the scripting language with the `ClassRegistrar`, see the `ScriptedActivityProvider` for examples.

 ### Channel Point Redemptions